BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 - Generated Dialog Timelines
 - Dialog Assets

-You'll also need extra files to add new voice lines, which I'll be providing in a separate guide for this wiki too.
+You'll need extra files to add new voice lines, which I'll be providing in a separate guide for this wiki too.

-This tutorial will break down each of these files, and how to edit them.
-I've also provided an annotated sample mod and a mirror of some of this tutorial on Nexusmods, which you can find here!
-The sample mod breaks each element in the code down line by line, and can serve as a reference for the files as well.
+This tutorial will break down each of these files, and how to edit them. <!--I've provided an annotated sample mod and a mirror of some of this tutorial on Nexusmods, which you can find here!
+The sample mod breaks each element in the code down line by line, and can serve as a reference for the files as well.-->

 > A note on deprecated files:{.is-warning}

-You'll likely also find Dialog.lsj files with that same file name when extracting the files, as well as an extra Dialog Scene file with the .lsx file extension.
+You'll likely find Dialog.lsj files with that same file name when extracting the files, as well as an extra Dialog Scene file with the .lsx file extension.
 These files are both deprecated!
 (The Dialog Scene files with the .lsf file extension are what you'll need to edit, NOT the .lsx files.
 Yes, confusing, I know.)

 These deprecated files genuinely do nothing.
 You don't need to edit them or include them in your mods at all, and I do not recommend you do so.
 You can create fully functional new dialogue without them, so they really do just, nothing.